UPDATE 1/11/2015 - I have posted some updates to the current process to reflect: http://www.forexfactory.com/showthre...64#post7983964

 Is there such a thing as a perfect set up?
 My ideal scenario would be the following for long entries for reversals (and they do happen):

-PA moves with ATR(1) at 75% or higher of ATR(7) - this should also be stressed that the candle body needs to be strong - larger body than wicks.
+PA moves with some strength - this means its day ATR(1) is at 75% or higher of the ATR(7) - this should also be stressed that the candle body needs to be strong - larger body than wicks.

 TDI cross within the last 1 or 2 candles and moving up from the 32 region